What Is Product Analytics? Examples, Metrics, Use Cases

 • Which elements do your customers use most?
 Make them prominent, so they’re easy to find.

 • What are the components users hardly ever interact with?
-Remove them.
+Remove them or find the friction and fix it.

 • Determine which features customers want but are not urgent — put them on a backlog and slowly work towards them.

 • Are there any features that customers often request?
-Make them a priority & ship them fast.
+Understand the need behind the requests and find solutions.

 2. Uncover areas of user friction and product pain points

-No matter how early your product or company is, creating a valuable user experience should be at the top of your priorities.
-After all, only 1 out of 26 customers will ever reach out about a poor experience, and the rest (96.1%) will just churn.
+Whether your product is new or seasoned, creating a valuable user experience should be at the top of your priorities.
+After all, only 1 out of 26 customers will ever reach out about a poor experience, and the rest (96.1%) will churn.

 • High level of cart abandonment